Protecting and Supporting Children and Young People Policy

 Principals and workplace managers must maintain a workplace register of staff participation in annual updates and of inductions of new staff, or they must sight individual records of staff inductions.
 This applies to all staff including non-teaching staff, part-time, temporary and casual staff.

-A record is to be kept of reports to Community Services as confirmation that mandatory reporting requirements have been met.
+A record is to be kept of reports to Family and Community Services as confirmation that mandatory reporting requirements have been met.
 The report reference number should be recorded.

 The record and related papers are to be retained by principals or workplace managers in secure storage and kept confidential.
 These records are to be provided to any successor.